Borocito/Components-for-Borocito/boro-hear/README.md

 ## Borocito-Component
 This is a component.
 And it can be installed with '`boro-get`'.
-Check [this readme](https://github.com/Borocito/Components-for-Borocito/blob/main/boro-get/README.md) to know how to implement `boro-get`, with your BorocitoCLI instances.
+Check [this readme](https://github.com/Borocito/Components-for-Borocito/blob/main/boro-get/README.md) to know how to implement `boro-get`, with your Borocito CLI instances.

 ## About
 boro-hear is a module that allows plugins to communicate (one-way C->S) with the Control Panel.